Vietnam police to prosecute American for causing public disorder: media

 HANOI (Reuters) - Police in Vietnam’s Ho Chi Minh City on Friday issued a prosecution order for an American man of Vietnamese descent for his alleged involvement in a protest over government plans for economic zones last week, state media reported.

 William Anh Nguyen, born in 1985, was one of thousands of people who protested on Sunday against a draft law to develop economic zones under which land leases of up to 99 years will be offered to investors.

-The protesters fear the leases may be snapped up by investors from powerful neighbor China, with which Vietnam has a rocky history.
+Protesters fear the leases may be snapped up by investors from powerful neighbor China, with which Vietnam has a rocky history.

 Nguyen was “gathering and causing trouble” in Ho Chi Minh City and was filmed on camera urging others to climb over barricades, the state-run Vietnam News Agency reported.